zhangzh-pku/OM1/README.md

 3. Add new LLM integrations in `src/llm/plugins/`
 4. Test actions with the `passthrough` implementation first
 5. Use type hints and docstrings for better code maintainability
-6. Run `uv run ruff check . --fix` to chekc and fix any lint issues.
+6. Run `uv run ruff check . --fix` and `uv run black .` check/format your code.

 ## Environment Variables